digital-asset/daml-finance/docs/source/packages/core-implementations.rst

 - ``Daml.Finance.Instrument.Generic``

-    This package contains the *implementation* and types required for generic instruments using ``Contingent Claims``, including lifecycling logic.
+    This package contains the *implementation* and types required for generic instruments, including lifecycling logic.
 It contains the following modules:

     - :ref:`Election <module-daml-finance-instrument-generic-election-56972>`: Implementation of Election (e.g. the exercise of an option) and ElectionFactory (to delegate the right to create Elections).
     - :ref:`Factory <module-daml-finance-instrument-generic-factory-42712>`: Factory template for generic instrument creation.
-    - :ref:`Instrument <module-daml-finance-instrument-generic-instrument-67364>`: An instrument representing a generic derivative, modelled using ``Contingent Claims``.
+    - :ref:`Instrument <module-daml-finance-instrument-generic-instrument-67364>`: An instrument representing a generic payoff, modelled using ``Contingent Claims``.

 - ``Daml.Finance.Holding``